 HOW TO PREVENT ALGAE IN A FRESHWATER AQUARIUM

 Algae growth in an aquarium is something that every fish keeper inevitably faces.
-Algae in an aquarium is not necessarily an evil thing.
+Algae growth in aquarium is not necessarily an evil thing.
 It is completely natural and a sign that your aquarium is healthy, thriving and well-balanced.
 But if left unchecked, this green menace can grow out of control, covering the glass, gravel and decorations in green or brown residue or film, posing hazards to fish and plants in the aquarium and diminishing its appeal.

 Algae can add a “natural” element in your aquarium and serves as a source of food for fish.
 Your goal, therefore, should not be to completely remove all algae, instead you should focus on managing its growth and maintaining its population to a preferable level.